NicklasBoto/BruSKI/README.md

 And in some part for me to investigate my interest in the interface between lambda calculus and combinatory logic.

 ## Installation
-Note that this is in alpha, so expect some bugs and missing features.
-Feel free to open an issue if you find a bug that is not listed!

 First, make sure you have stack installed.
 You can find it here:

 https://docs.haskellstack.org/en/stable/README/#how-to-install